sarasaurus/data-structures-and-algorithms/fifo-animal-shelter.md

 ## Big O
 - enqueue
     BigO of Space: 1
-    BigO of Time: 1? whatever Big O is of the array methods I used?
+    BigO of Time: is the BigO of .unshift JS array method
 - dequeue
     BigO of Space: 1
-    BigO if Time: 1? whatever the big O is of the array methods I used...?
+    BigO if Time: Big O of .pop and .splice JS array methods?

 ## Solution